derzufall/awx-k8s-operator/README.md

 1. **Resource Watch**: The operator watches for changes to AWXInstance resources and ensures that the AWX state always matches the configured state.

-2. **Internal State Check**: Every 60 seconds, the operator checks if the state was changed internally within AWX.
+2. **Internal State Check**: Every 60 seconds (configurable via `operator.reconciliation.period` in values.yaml), the operator checks if the state was changed internally within AWX.
 If any deviation is detected, the operator automatically corrects the changes to match the desired state specified in the AWXInstance resource.

 This ensures that even if changes are made directly in the AWX UI or API, the operator will detect and revert those changes to maintain the desired configuration.